OpenADP/openadp/README.md

 Once `s` is split into N shares with Shamir secret sharing, the device goes through the registration protocol with servers  It uses TLS, terminated at Cloudflare to talk to openadp.org.
-The session is encrypted with a second Noise-KK layer, where the server key is trusted by the client, and the client key is trusted by the server.
+The session is encrypted with a second Noise-NK layer, where the server key is trusted by the client, and the client key is trusted by the server.
 The client gets its authentication key when authenticating (how this works is TBD).

-Over the Noise-KK second layer of encryption, the client sends a key share to each of the OpenADP servers, which  can be anywhere in the world.
-These servers use Cloudflare Tunnels, which hides their IP address from the client.

 Each OpenADP server saves a record containing: